XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 ## 9. RPC: `deposit_authorized`

 The [`deposit_authorized` RPC method](https://xrpl.org/deposit_authorized.html) already exists on the XRPL.
-This proposal suggests some modifications to also support permissioned DEX domains.
+This proposal suggests some modifications to also support credential authorization.

 ### 9.1.
 Request Fields